Psychological Healing

 Your Cross

-Yes, you could complain in bitterness that you’re not getting what you want from life, but if you think about it, the purpose of life is not to get what you want by denying the cross because you don’t want to deny yourself.
-The purpose of life is to serve God with pure love, regardless of what happens to you or how the world treats you, so that your sacrifices can help to lead others to true healing from the bitterness they feel about their emotional pain.
+Yes, you could complain in bitterness that you’re not getting what you want from life, but if you think about it, the purpose of life is not to get what you want by denying the cross because you don’t want to serve holiness.
+The purpose of life is to serve God with pure love, regardless of what afflicts you or how others treat you, so that your graceful endurance of afflictions can help lead others to true healing from the bitterness they feel about their emotional pain.
+That is, rather than get angry because of your afflictions and spew strife, criticism, dissent, rebellion, hatred, and revenge all around you, a graceful endurance of afflictions through love for God can contribute to peace and compassion in the world around you.

 Back to the list of questions